prebid/prebid.github.io/dev-docs/modules/s2sTesting.md

         bidder: "rubicon",
         [...]
     },{
-        bidder: "appnexus",
-        [...]
-    },{
         bidder: "criteo",
         [...]
     }]
 }
 ```
-5% of the time appnexus, rubicon, and criteo will use s2s bid requests while index does not bid, and the other 95% of the time appnexus will bid s2s while rubicon, criteo, and index use client bid requests.
+5% of the time rubicon, and criteo will use s2s bid requests while index does not bid, and the other 95% of the time rubicon, criteo, and index use client bid requests.

+Addtional details:
+- If a bidder is always 100% server-side -- i.e. doesn't have either `s2sConfig.bidderControl` or `AdUnit.bids[].bidSource`, then it will not affect `testServerOnly`. i.e. It's going on the server path will not exclude client side adapters.

 ### 4. Turn on Test KVP, but no server requests